-Any lumps should be checked by a veterinary practitioner as soon as possible.
+Any lumps should be checked by your pet’s vet as soon as possible.

-When your pet has been examined by your vet he/she may recommend a fine needle aspirate or biopsy of the growth.
-Your pet will need to sedated to allow your vet to insert a fine needle into the growth and withdraws some cells.
-There puts them on a slide and they are then analysed under the microscope at a laboratory.
-A biopsy is done when a small section of the growth is removed and is again analysed at a laboratory.
+When your pet has been examined by your veterinary practitioner he/she may recommend a Fine Needle Aspirate; for this your pet may need some sedation whilst the vet inserts a fine needle into the growth, withdraws some cells, puts them on a slide and they are then analysed under the microscope.
+Another possibility is a biopsy, where a small section of the growth is removed and again analysed.
 For this procedure your pet may need sedation and local anaesthetic or a short general anaesthetic.
 Finally your vet may recommend removal of the whole mass and sending it to the laboratory for analysis.
-This will be done under general anaesthetic.
+This would be done under general anaesthetic.

 Fifty percent of dogs over the age of 10 develop cancer at some point.
 However cancer can be benign (good) or malignant (more serious).
 The earlier a diagnosis is made the more options for treatment are available and potentially a better outcome.